How to access your GP

 - Because of the number of messages they receive, many surgeries are not able to reply to emails quickly - this might mean a long delay before you hear back

-- Any messages sent via the NHS App, Patient Access, Accurx, eConsult or PATCHS (depending which apps your surgery uses) will be grouped together with your other records, and are more likely to get a response
+- Messages sent through the NHS App, Patient Access, Accurx, eConsult or PATCHS (depending which apps your surgery uses) will be added to your other records - they are more likely to get a response

 If you can't get an appointment

-If you need help quickly, but it is not a 999 emergency, you can call NHS 111 for free 24 hours a day, visit a Barnet NHS walk-in centre 8am to 8pm seven days a week (last appointment booked at 7pm) or request an evening or weekend GP appointment.
-Also, pharmacies can now prescribe medication for seven common ailments.
+If you need help quickly, but it is not a 999 emergency, you can call NHS 111 for free 24 hours a day, or request an evening or weekend GP appointment.
+In addition, pharmacies can now prescribe medication for seven common ailments, and you can visit a Barnet NHS walk-in centre 8am to 8pm seven days a week (last appointment booked at 7pm).

 Finally, patients often tell us about difficulties with arranging GP appointments, and we understand that this guide won’t fully solve this issue.
 GP access is a national problem, and we regularly share data with Healthwatch England to feed into their campaigning on this issue.
 Where there are things that can be done locally, we are working with GPs and the NHS in North Central London on this.